Citrus Heights, California

 Myla Ramos, Heather Kocina, and Rayna Pearson, Co-founders

-The business, which handles workforce management, started in 120 square feet of rental office space.
-Now it has a corporate-owned headquarters with 30 recruiters placing thousands of employees in 28 states and 8 countries.
-The Citrus Heights, California, business was announced as the winner among seven standout regional finalists during America’s Small Business Summit, being held this week in Washington, D.C.
+SearchPros, which started in 120 square feet of rental office space, now has a corporate-owned headquarters with 30 recruiters placing thousands of employees in 28 states and 8 countries.

-The story of SearchPros started on Christmas Eve 2004, much like a scene from “It’s a Wonderful Life.”
+Playing out like a scene from “It’s a Wonderful Life,” the story of SearchPros started on Christmas Eve 2004.
 Myla Ramos, Heather Kocina, and Rayna Pearson were on the job at a staffing agency with a roomful of contractors waiting for their paychecks.
-Late in the day, however, they learned that checks would not be delivered.
-Reality soon set in for many—there would be no Christmas.
+Late in the day, however, they learned that checks would not be delivered owing to severe weather.
+Tears were shed in the lobby as reality set in for many—there would be no Christmas.

-SearchPros helps a wide variety of charitable causes and is proactive about giving back to the community.
-The women’s backgrounds have been instrumental in that outreach, as Myla is a first-generation immigrant and all three are the first to graduate college in their families.
+SearchPros helps a wide variety of charitable causes and has always been proactive about giving back to the community.
+The women’s backgrounds have been instrumental in that outreach, as Myla is a first generation immigrant and all three women are the first to graduate college in their families.

 The business supports the PCDH19 Alliance to help families affected by epilepsy; sponsored the 2015 St. Johns Program that offers shelter and self-sustainability readiness for women and children; provided resume workshops for job seekers through the Sacramento Area Human Resources Association; “adopted” a village to support typhoon relief to the Philippines; and raised money for the Women’s Empowerment Shelter.